 Budgeting gives you control over your money and your life.
-It lets you see how much money you have, what you have to spend and how to make your money go further.
-It helps you plan and reach your goals more quickly.
+It lets you see how much money you have, what you have to spend, and how to make your money go further.

-- Will you bring your lunch or will you buy it?
+- Will you bring your lunch or buy it?

 - Medical and dental fees

 - Gym or sports membership fees

 Follow these budget tips to be in control of your money

 How much money do you have coming into your bank account each week/month?

 Where does your money go?
 How much do you spend each week/month?